TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-availability-serviceavailability.md

 	productPesIds="15585"
 	cloudEnvironments="public"
 />
-# Cosmos DB returns Service Unavailable
+# Cosmos DB returns service unavailable

-Service unavailable may be returned due to client issues, Service issues, or Environment (network) issues.
-If you don't see a Service health issue in Azure portal, a common reason for seeing this error is due to High CPU, Low Memory, or Network exhaustion at the client side.
+Service unavailable may be returned due to client issues, service issues, or environment (network) issues.
+If you don't see a service health issue in Azure Portal, a common reason for seeing this error is due to high CPU, low memory, or network exhaustion at the client side.

 Please ensure the application has implemented the [Performance Tips with respect to Networking and SDKs](https://docs.microsoft.com/azure/cosmos-db/performance-tips#networking).
-Also, review the client resource such as CPU/Memory pressure on the client machine.
+Also, review the client resource such as CPU/memory pressure on the client machine.

 ## **Recommended documents**